A private water supply (rather than a 'mains' supply) can come from sources including:

 As part of the Private Water Supplies (Scotland) Regulations 2006, the council must keep a register of the private water supplies in the area.
 Sampling is carried out to assess the chemical and microbiological quality of the water.

 In East Lothian, there are what's known as 7 type A and 36 type B supplies.
-If you have any questions or would like to know more information about private water supplies you can visit the private water supplies webpage.
+If you have any questions or would like to know more information about private water supplies you can visit the Drinking Water Quality Regulator for Scotland webpages.

 We are the monitoring authority for all private water supplies within East Lothian.
 It is responsible for registering and classifying all private water supplies used, or to be used, in its area as a type A or a Type B supply.